bcvendingmachines/bcvendingmachines.github.io/README.md

 For the front end, run `ng serve` for a dev server.
 Navigate to the server at `http://localhost:4200/`.
 The app auto-reloads if you change any source files.

-For the back end, [go to this API README file](https://github.com/zachneill/bcvm/tree/master/api#bcvm-back-end-api).
+For the back end, [go to this API README](https://github.com/zachneill/bcvm/tree/api#bcvm-back-end-api).
 The server is `http://localhost:8080/`.

 ### Heroku

-This is for the back end.
-It requires [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) installed.
+Heroku hosts the database/API.
+Currently, Heroku automatically builds the latest commit in the api branch.
+It requires the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) installed.
 Commit and push all changes.
 Then run `git push heroku master`.

 For first-time setup, you may need to run `heroku login` and `heroku git:remote -a bcvm`.
 This affords Heroku deployment access.
 Additionally, only Heroku collaborators can deploy.
 In Heroku, the only collaborator is zacharyneill@gmail.com.